Kain (Legacy of Kain): Soul Reaver games

-Blood Omen 2 and DefianceBlood Omen 2 pursues a younger Kain during his early conquests of Nosgoth, in the altered timeline triggered by the changes to Raziel's destiny at the end of Soul Reaver 2.
+Blood Omen 2 and Defiance

+Blood Omen 2 pursues a younger Kain during his early conquests of Nosgoth, in the altered timeline triggered by the changes to Raziel's destiny at the end of Soul Reaver 2.
 Legacy of Kain: Defiance takes place in the same altered timeline, periodically switching between the characters of the elder Kain and Raziel from Soul Reaver 2, with both acting as playable protagonists.
 Over the course of the game, Moebius manipulates Kain into believing he is a champion prophesied to fight against and destroy Raziel, culminating in a final battle between the two characters which Raziel wins.
 It is discovered that The Elder God is malevolent, and he and Moebius—his servant—had conspired against Kain from the outset of the series, considering vampires an abomination.Raziel: I had seen this symbol throughout these ruins.
 I should have realized what it was they worshiped.
 Now there was no question.
 For this scene depicted the ancient Vampires' torment and despair as their curse cast them from the Wheel of Fate.
 So this was the god whose abandonment had driven them to madness and suicide.
 Finally I understood – it was not their bloodthirst, but their immortality that was the true nature of their enemies' curse.
 The wisest, strongest, most noble race – gulled by the voice of that old parasite.
 But I had seen him – and whatever he was, he was no god.
 Kain, after being presumed dead, returns, and reconciles with Raziel, who willingly enters the Soul Reaver.
 As he does so, he uses his powers to cleanse Kain of the corruption he inherited at birth as a Pillar guardian.
 Armed with the ancient sword once again, Kain is able to see and battle The Elder God for the first time, but is unable to destroy him.
 The story ends as he looks out at the Nosgoth landscape; though uncertain that he can ever restore the world, he contemplates Raziel's sacrifice and the "first bitter taste" of hope it has given him.